FSF Scholarship Logo RGB 300px FINAL

 Named in memory of Dennis Schoepp, who twice served as president of the Montana Funeral Directors Association.
 Preference will be given to students from MONTANA who INTEND to return to Montana after graduation to work in funeral service, and who are also affiliated with a Montana Funeral Directors Association Member Firm (MFDA).

-The scholarship is offered in partnerships with the Montana Funeral Directors Association.
+The scholarship is offered in partnership with the Montana Funeral Directors Association.
 In addition to Foundation submission requirements, students interested in the Dennis Schoepp Memorial Scholarship must also submit a letter of reference/support from an MFDA Member Firm to MFDA (info@montananfda.org).

 SCI National Scholarship Program